eagi223/MVP-Architecture-for-Firmware/README.md

 # MVP-Architecture-for-Firmware
 This is my public brainstorming repo for an idea of MVP architecture for Firmware.
+If anyone has ideas they'd like to share, please post an Issue!

 I've been struggling over the past couple years trying to find a nice, clean, modular architecture for firmware and so far I haven't found anything I've liked.
 After playing around with writing a mobile app in Flutter, I discovered the MVP architectural model (Model View Presenter) which is diagrammed in the chart below: